 What are periods?

-George: Once a month when women bleed from down there, cry more and eat chocolate.
+George: Once a month when people bleed from down there, cry more and eat chocolate.

 Let’s get the basics down first, shall we?
-Periods or menstruation is a part of the woman’s menstrual cycle.
-The menstrual cycle is a hormonal cycle that a woman’s body goes through to prepare for pregnancy.
-A menstrual cycle typically lasts around 28 days and it begins on the first day of a woman’s period.
-A period is when a woman bleeds from her vagina as her body releases the lining of her uterus.
+Periods or menstruation is a part of the menstrual cycle.
+The menstrual cycle is a hormonal cycle that a person’s body goes through to prepare for pregnancy.
+A menstrual cycle typically lasts around 28 days and it begins on the first day of a person’s period.
+A period is when a person bleeds from her vagina as her body releases the lining of her uterus.

 How long does a period last?